openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

 - **Invocation Time:** 1 Major Action
 - **Power Level:** 5 / 7 / 8 / 9
 - **Attributes:** Prescience
-- **Description:** You grant yourself or an ally the ability to extraordinarily perceive things through impediments that would block or deceive normal sight, including darkness, solid objects, illusions, and even the barrier between alternate planes of reality.
+- **Description:** You grant yourself or an ally the ability to perceive that which cannot be detected with mundane senses, piercing impediments that would block or deceive normal sight, including darkness, solid objects, illusions, and even the barrier between alternate planes of reality.
 This power may stem from extrasensory perception, divine blessing, cybernetically enhanced senses, or similar means.
 - **Effect:**

  - **Power Level 5** - The target sees the presence of extraordinary effects such as magic, cloaking technology, and other effects that could be seen through extra-visual perception.
 In addition, this boon grants advantage 1 on rolls used to detect mundane concealment such as hidden passages, furniture with hidden storage, and concealed traps or other hazards.